seandstewart/bardly/pending/romances/pericles/11-player.md

 'Twas very strange. ...

 **HELICANUS**
-...And yet but justice; for though
+...
+And yet but justice; for though
 This king were great, his greatness was no guard
 To bar heaven's shaft, but sin had his reward.